Instrumentation and radiation protection for nuclear energy

 Nuclear power plants present specific risks, as they all contain varying quantities of radioactive products that can expose individuals, populations or the environment to ionizing radiation and its effects.

 For the safe and efficient use of nuclear techniques, it is essential to be able to rely on measuring instruments.
-These instruments include flowmeters for liquids, gases or steam, level sensors, temperature probes and pressure transmitters.
+These include flowmeters for liquids, gases or steam, level sensors, temperature probes and pressure transmitters.

 In addition, reliable diagnostic, monitoring and radiation protection equipment is required.
 Radiation protection equipment includes neutron survey meters and electronic personal dosimeters.